homemlab/subcell/README.md

 ## Installation
 Running the script requires Anaconda (or Miniconda) to be installed.
-If you haven't already, download ([here](https://www.anaconda.com/products/individual)) and install it.
+The `install.sh` script will install the latest Linux-x86_64 Anaconda release for you.
+In case you need a different version go ([here](https://www.anaconda.com/products/individual)) and install it.
 Then run the following snippet on your terminal:
 ```console
 #!/usr/bin/env bash